NumEconCopenhagen/projects-2019-safespaces/dataproject/README.md

 # Dataproject

-We apply the 15 cental calculations from the Polit course, Descriptive Economics A, on different data sets from Statistics Denmark.
+The first year course, Descriptive Economics A, presents 15 calculations for doing basic descriptive statistics.
+This project shows how to conveniently apply these calculations on selected data from Statistics Denmark to easily see the many calculation done on a short time series.
+We have selected six of these 15 calculations to describe the change in expenditure and income in the public sector (OFF3).